AvinCD/AlphaMini/README.md

 # Getting started with AlphaMini

-This repo focus on Getting started with Alphamini.
+This repository focuses How to Get started with Alphamini.

-This repository is for educational purpose only, developed my [**PSB Academy Students**](https://www.psb-academy.edu.sg/)
+It is for educational purpose only, developed my [**PSB Academy Students**](https://www.psb-academy.edu.sg/)

-To get started following things.
+To get started following things, are needed.
 *    Install AlphaMini app into your mobile.
             * For Android [Click Here](https://play.google.com/store/apps/details?id=com.ubtechinc.alpha.mini.edu&hl=en_SG&pli=1).
             * For iOS [Click](https://apps.apple.com/us/app/alphamini/id1471118209)